-These two approaches show different emphasis and which method should be chosen is affected by the connectivity of the sensor networks.
-In a network with high connectivity, the probability of generating the isolated sensor nodes when constructing Vi is relatively low.
-Therefore, using getMaxEFI to select the first sensor in each Vi is a better choice.
-In other conditions, using getMinDegree is advantages since the probability of the isolated sensor nodes is high if not considered carefully.
-In this study, we combine these two approaches together but use getMinDegree strategy as a priority.
-When starting constructing Vi, we first use getMinDegree to get the sensor nodes with the minimum degree.
-If more than one sensor nodes have the same degree, we choose the one which has the largest EFI using function using getMaxEFI.

 A more formal and complete description of the designed algorithm is shown in Algorithm 1.
-The first node in Vi is chosen using the previously described strategy.
-The SVD ratio of the Vi is then calculated using getSVD(Vi).
-If the SVD ratio of Vi is larger than the pre-define upper bound SVD_U, more sensors needs to be added into Vi.
+The first node in Vi is chosen using the previously described strategy (using getMinDegree(S) to find out the node with minimum degree and getMaxEFI(m) in case of a tie.)
+The condition number of the Vi is then calculated using getCN(Vi).
+If the condition number of Vi is larger than the pre-define upper bound α, more sensors need to be added into Vi.
 Any sensors which are directly connected with Vi are selected as candidate sensors using getNeighors(Vi).
-From the candidate sensors, one whose participation can minimize the decrease of the SVD ratio of Vi is chosen and added into Vi.
+From the candidate sensors, one whose participation can minimize the condition number of Vi is chosen and added into Vi using function getMinCN.
 In a greedy manner, sensors are added to a subset.
-When constructing Vi, if the candidate sensors for Vi is empty, which means that the current sensors nodes in Vi are isolated from other sensor nodes, sensor nodes in Vi are removed from S and Vi is re-constructing again.
-If at some iteration, the current subset Vi can provide SHM-coverage (SVDi ≤ SVD_U), the process for Vi is finished and a new subset Vi+1 will be constructed in the same manner.
+When constructing Vi, if Vi has not neighbors, sensor nodes in Vi are removed from S. If at some iteration, the current subset Vi can provide SHM-coverage (CNi ≤ α), the process for Vi is finished and a new subset Vi+1 will be constructed in the same manner.
 The heuristic method stops when we can no longer construct a subset that can SHM-cover the whole monitored structure.